cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/value-box.md

 <img src="./images/value-box-input.png">

-> **Note:** If the value-box has several inputs, the interbnal value becomes a list collecting these values:
+> **Note:** If the value-box has several inputs, the internal value becomes a list collecting these values:
 <img src="./images/value-box-multi-inputs.png">

 ------